jamesryanwilco/Group-Meet-V1/docs/features.md

 - **Group Details Screen:** Tapping on a group navigates to its dedicated details screen, which shows:
     - The group's name and bio.
     - A list of all current members' usernames and avatars.
+The group owner is marked with an `(Admin)` tag.
     - A gallery of group photos.
-- **Photo Management:** Any member of a group can upload new photos or delete existing photos.
-    - Photos are stored securely in Supabase Storage.
-    - The UI supports picking images from the user's device, compressing them, and uploading.
+- **Photo Management:** All photo management (uploading, deleting, and setting the profile picture) is handled on the "Edit Group" screen.
 - **"Active" Group Management:** From the details screen, any member can toggle their group's active status.
     - **Go Active:** Makes the group visible to others for swiping for 4 hours.
     - **Go Inactive:** Manually deactivates the group before the timer expires.